nmshd/documentation/index.md

   - image_path: /assets/images/use.jpg
     alt: "placeholder image 1"
     title: "Use"
-    excerpt: "Get up and running with Enmeshed and your own digital identity."
+    excerpt: "Get up and running with enmeshed and your own digital identity."
     url: "/use"
     btn_label: "Use"
     btn_class: "btn--primary"